 It's always been the MORE mission to foster equality from the start.
-But what happens when you're deep into a relationship, and a global pandemic upends your job prospects?
+But what happens when global pandemic upends your job prospects?
 What happens when the way you've divided home and work responsibilities now longer applies?
 How do you have the difficult conversations about your true anxieties, cutting back and reassessing individual and shared goals?